Freva python module#

 • how (str, default: copy) – Method of how the data is added into the central freva user directory.
 Default is copy, which means your data files will be replicated.
 To avoid a this redundancy you can set the how keyword to symlink for symbolic links or link for creating hard links to create symbolic links or move to move the data into the central user directory entirely.

-• override (bool, default: False) – Replace existing files in the user data structure
+• override (bool, default: False) – Replace existing files in the user data structure.

 • experiment (str, default: None) – By default the method tries to deduce the experiment information from the metadata.
 To overwrite this information the experiment keyword should be set.